Issue Age Rating

 The Medicare Birthday Rule application can be considered in some respects both an Open Enrollment and a Guaranteed Issue policy.
 Since it’s during an eligible time to switch each year, but at the same time, not the initial enrollment period when first enrolling in Medicare Part B. However, we will consider it strictly Open Enrollment.

 Other examples of being eligible for Medicare Guaranteed Issue: There are many other Guaranteed Issue periods that are outside of the Birthday Rule.
 They include being involuntarily (sometimes voluntarily) disenrolled from creditable coverage through an employer or union plan.
 Your Medicare Advantage or Medicare Select plan stops providing you coverage or you leave your service area.
 You are within your first year of a Medicare Advantage plan and 65 years old and have a trial right to return to Medicare.
-Among other examples you can read on Medicare’s government website here: https://www.medicare.gov/supplements-other-insurance/when-can-i-buy-medigap/guaranteed-issue-rights
+Among other examples you can read on Medicare’s government website here: Guaranteed Issue Rights.

 Conclusion